NEWS – June 2019

-Adrian Mathews has a video blog with well over 145 videos – Vlad’s Vlog.
+Adrian Mathews has a video blog with over 150 videos – Vlad’s Vlog.
 On 7 April 2019 the video “LCBSM Côté SO” won the Grand Prix for Experimental/Free Expression films and the Humour Prize at the 2019 Beaugency Film Festival and will now be entered for a national competition.

 In 2018, Vlad’s Vlog won the prize for best “Experimental Film” at the Beaugency Film Festival in France.
 On Wednesday 15 August 2018 it was featured in La Renaissance Lochoise, following an interview with Adrian Mathews.
 Click here to view the article.